MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/commanding.md

 ## The Command Class

-When your ViewModel defines a propety of type `ICommand`, the ViewModel must also contain or reference a class that implements the `ICommand` interface.
+When your ViewModel defines a property of type `ICommand`, the ViewModel must also contain or reference a class that implements the `ICommand` interface.
 This class must contain or reference the `Execute` and `CanExecute` methods, and fire the `CanExecuteChanged` event whenever the `CanExecute` method might return a different value.

 You can write such a class yourself, or you can use a class that someone else has written.
 Because `ICommand` is part of Microsoft Windows, it has been used for years with Windows MVVM applications.
 Using a Windows class that implements `ICommand` allows you to share your ViewModels between Windows applications and Xamarin.Forms applications.